Congratulations, You’re Engaged! Are You Ready For What Comes Next?

-But before choosing a venue, there are some things you need to consider, such as:
+But before choosing a venue is more than just searching for a golf course wedding venue near me, there are some things you need to consider, such as:

 It may seem obvious that budget is the primary concern for many couples.
 But what they fail to realize is that the budget doesn’t include just the rental fee.
 It also includes the transportation fees for photographers, videographers, makeup artists, coordinators, and other necessary personnel.
 If it’s a destination wedding, lodging costs should be factored in as well.
 So when you’re scouting a venue, calculate the other expenses you will incur to hold your wedding there.